Noah Wunsch

-Noah Wunsch (born 1970 in Rendsburg) is a German painter, photographer, and designer.
+Noah Wunsch (born 1970 in Rendsburg) is a painter, photographer, and designer from Germany.

 Life

-The artist Noah Wunsch studied design at the well-known, Hamburg based artist Ursula Unbehaun.
+Noah Wunsch studied design at the well-known, Hamburg based artist Ursula Unbehaun.
 He attended the University for Music and Art in Vienna, Austria.
 As a photographer, he was taught by Christoph Rüdt von Collenberg and Wolfgang Klein.
 Later he studied acting, music and dancing at the Stella-Academy in Hamburg.
 Noah Wunsch is living and always travelling between Paris, Hamburg, New York City and California.
 The artist is known for his charity support.